Which Tarot card are you?

 What each card actually means

 - The Hermit — the solitary listener.
 Has to be alone with the question for a while before the question opens.
+Hermits aren't avoiding people; they're protecting the kind of attention that only happens in silence, and they come back with something worth saying.

 Is this real Tarot?